 This month sees the long-awaited new Code of Fundraising Practice, which has been produced by the Fundraising Regulator after much discussion and debate, finally becoming effective.

 Incidents in recent years involving governance and other shortcomings by a number of medium size and large charities including Kids’ Company, 4U and Oxfam have confirmed in everybody’s minds the need for a Code which sets the standards to which all charities and fundraising professionals should aspire.

-The Institute of Fundraising (IoF) – the UK’s leading professional body for fundraising professionals – has long maintained an effective Code of Practice for its members.
-However, there are many individuals and organisations calling themselves “fundraisers”, but not affiliated to the IoF and whose staff are not individual members of the Institute, let alone holding any of the IoF’ s qualifications in fundraising.
+The Chartered Institute of Fundraising (CIOF) – the UK’s leading professional body for fundraising professionals – has long maintained an effective Code of Practice for its members.
+However, there are many individuals and organisations calling themselves “fundraisers”, but not affiliated to the CIOF and whose staff are not individual members of the Institute, let alone holding any of the CIOF’ s qualifications in fundraising.